Eonil/DataSignalGraph.Swift/README.md

 Emitter/sensor protocols does not define uni/multi-casting/catching behaviors.
 But implementations can define specific limitations.

 -	`SignalEmitter`				A multicasting emitter.
-This can fire to multiple sensors.
+This can send signals to multiple sensors.
 -	`SignalSensor`				A unicatching sensor.
-This can observe only one emitter.
+This can receive signals from only one emitter.

 Storage and replication roles are implemented by these specialized classes.
 These implementations require multicasting emitter and unicatching sensor, and using default